Our Partners

 National Guardians Network

-The National Guardians Network (NGN) helps ensure First Nations have the tools, opportunities, and investments they need to build and maintain thriving Guardians programs and regional networks.
-It provides timely, consistent funding, networking, and training and knowledge exchanges that support the profession of Guardians.
+The National Guardians Network (NGN) is an independent First Nations-designed and First Nations-led nonprofit corporation.
+It helps ensure First Nations have the tools, opportunities, and investments they need to build and maintain thriving Guardians programs and regional networks.
+Its mission is to provide timely, consistent funding, networking, and training and knowledge exchanges that support the profession of Guardians.

 The Conservation Through Reconciliation Partnership